rubygems/bundler/ISSUES.md

 ## Reporting unresolved problems

-The Bundler team needs to know some things in order to diagnose and hopefully fix the bug you've found.
-When you report a bug, please include the following information:
+Hopefully the troubleshooting steps above resolved your problem.
+If things still aren't working the way you expect them to, please let us know so that we can diagnose and hopefully fix the problem you're having.
+When you report a problem, please include the following information:

+  - What you're trying to accomplish
   - The command you ran
+  - What you expected to happen
+  - What actually happened
-  - Exception backtrace(s), if any
+  - The exception backtrace(s), if any
   - Your Gemfile
   - Your Gemfile.lock
   - Your Bundler configuration settings (run `bundle config`)